gwangjinkim/php-multidispatch/README.md

 - You’re porting code from a previous version of this package.
 - You don’t need CLOS-style hooks or method chaining (yet).

+> **Note:**
+> You can always choose whether registration order is first-wins or last-wins, per-dispatcher, using `setDispatchPolicy`.
+> The default is `last-wins`, but all older code is fully supported

 ---

+## Why CLOS?
+(And What Makes It Different?)

+Why all this talk about CLOS (the Common Lisp Object System)?
+CLOS is the most advanced, flexible object system ever built—letting you combine, stack, override, and wrap behavior with surgical precision.
+With these extensions, you can:

+- **Dynamically stack hooks** before/after/around any method, for any type (logging, validation, timing, security, profiling, tracing, etc).
+- **Control composition:** Choose which method(s) run and how their results are combined—no more black-box dispatch!
+- **Open-Closed Principle, but supercharged:** Extend *any* package, for *any* type, without touching its code.
+- **Stay DRY:** Cross-cutting concerns (security, logging, caching) are isolated, not tangled up in your logic.

+It’s a friendlier, more composable way to program.
+And it’s 100% optional—you can stick with classic style if you like!

 ## CLOS-Style Method Combination